This page describes how to use Key Visualizer to check for performance issues that are related to your Firestore in Datastore mode usage patterns.

 To use Key Visualizer for Datastore mode, you must enable the Firestore Key Visualizer API.

-Make sure that your account is granted either of the following IAM roles:
+Make sure that your account is granted one of the following IAM roles:

 - Cloud Datastore Owner